 What is a P-3rd Approach?

-A P-3rd Approach is a comprehensive approach connecting, integrating, and aligning birth to PreK programs and experiences and the K-12 system to create a seamless continuum of high-quality educational services aimed at improving child outcomes and preventing and/or closing the opportunity/achievement gap.
+A P-3rd Approach is a comprehensive approach connecting, integrating, aligning, and transforming birth to PreK care and education programs and experiences and the K-12 system.